fruit/sfCacheTaggingPlugin/README.markdown

                                               # Data:
                                               #   "g": data cache not found or expired
                                               #   "G": data cache was found
+                                              #   "h": cache dot not have data accessed by key
+                                              #   "H": cache have data accessed by key
                                               #   "l": could not lock the data cache
                                               #   "L": data cache was locked for writing
                                               #   "s": could not write new values to the cache